serqlane/serqlane/docs/introduction.md

 ```

 ## Next Steps
-Now that you have serqlane installed, you can check out the [language reference](language-reference.md) to learn more about the language.
+Now that you have serqlane installed, you can check out the [Writing Serqlane](writing-serqlane.md) to learn more about the language.